-27. I find that the noticee No. 1, Ms. Safa Abadur Rehman Sayed had brought gold of 24 kt weighing 360.00 grams extracted from the gold paste concealed in the jeans pants worn by her, while arriving from Dubai to Surat, with an intention to smuggle and remove the same without payment of Customs duty, thereby rendering the gold weighing 360.00 grams extracted from the gold paste concealed in black jeans pants worn by the noticee No. 1, seized under Panchnama dated 08/09.06.2024 liable for confiscation, under the provisions of Sections 111(d), 111(i) and 111(j) of the Customs Act, 1962.
+27. I find that the noticee No. 1 had brought gold of 24 kt weighing 271.530 grams extracted from the gold paste concealed in the jeans pants worn by her, while arriving from Dubai to Surat, with an intention to smuggle and remove the same without payment of Customs duty, thereby rendering the gold weighing 271.530 grams extracted from the gold paste concealed in blue jeans pants worn by the noticee No. 1, seized under panchnama dated 08/09.06.2024 liable for confiscation, under the provisions of Sections 111(d), 111(i) and 111(j) of the Customs Act, 1962.
 By concealing the gold in paste form on his body and not declaring the same before the Customs, I believe that it is beyond doubt that the noticee had a clear intention to smuggle the gold clandestinely to evade payment of customs duty.
 The commission of the above act has thus made the impugned goods fall within the ambit of 'smuggling' as defined under Section 2(39) of the Act.

 28. I find it pertinent to note that, for Customs clearance of arriving international passengers, a two-channel system is in place-namely, the Green Channel for passengers not carrying dutiable or prohibited goods, and the Red Channel for those carrying such goods.
 All arriving passengers are mandatorily required to make a truthful and accurate declaration of the contents of their baggage under the applicable Customs regulations.
-I find that the noticee had not filed the baggage declaration form and had not declared the said gold, which was in his possession, as envisaged under Section 77 of the Act, read with the Baggage Rules and Regulation 3 of the Customs Baggage Declaration Regulations, 2013, as amended.
+I find that the noticee had not filed the baggage declaration form and had not declared the said gold which was in his possession, as envisaged under Section 77 of the Act, read with the Baggage Rules and Regulation 3 of the Customs Baggage Declaration Regulations, 2013, as amended.
 She tried to exit through the Green Channel, which shows that the noticee was attempting to evade the payment of applicable customs duty.
-Further, I would also like to draw attention to the definition of "eligible passenger" provided under Notification No. 50/2017-Customs New Delhi, the 30th June, 2017 wherein it is mentioned that - "eligible passenger" means a passenger of Indian origin or a passenger holding a valid passport, issued under the Passports Act, 1967 (15 of 1967), who is coming to India after a period of not less than six months of stay abroad; and short visits, if any, made by the eligible passenger during the aforesaid period of six months shall be ignored if the total duration of stay on such visits does not exceed thirty days.
+Further, I would also like to draw attention to the definition of "eligible passenger" provided under Notification No. 50/2017- Customs New Delhi, the 30th June, 2017 wherein it is mentioned that - "eligible passenger" means a passenger of Indian origin or a passenger holding a valid passport, issued under the Passports Act, 1967 (15 of 1967), who is coming to India after a period of not less than six months of stay abroad; and short visits, if any, made by the eligible passenger during the aforesaid period of six months shall be ignored if the total duration of stay on such visits does not exceed thirty days.
 It is appropriate to point out that in the instant case, the noticee had not declared the gold before Customs authorities, and the said import of gold was also for non-bona fide purposes.
-Therefore, the improperly imported gold weighing 360.00 grams extracted from the gold paste concealed in the black jeans worn by Noticee No. 1, without declaring it to the Customs authorities on arrival in India, cannot be treated as bona fide household goods or personal effects.
+Therefore, the improperly imported gold weighing 271.530 grams extracted from the gold paste concealed in the sky-blue jeans worn by Noticee No. 1, without declaring it to the Customs authorities on arrival in India, cannot be treated as bona fide household goods or personal effects.
+She further admitted in his statement that she had been working as a carrier, charging Rs.
+25,000/- per trip and illegally bringing gold to Mumbai, Ahmedabad, and Hyderabad Airports.
 Thus, I unequivocally conclude that the noticee has thus contravened the provisions governing the lawful import of gold, as stipulated under the Foreign Trade Policy, 2023, and has thereby violated the provisions of Section 11(1) of the Foreign Trade (Development and Regulation) Act, 1992, read with Sections 3(2) and 3(3) of the said Act.".